nnellans/bicep-guide/README.md

 filter(inputArray, lambdaExpression)
 // input: array
 // lambaExpression: expression/test to run against each element of the array
+//   - Supports an optional index as of Bicep v0.27.1
 // output: array (containing only elements that passed the test)

 // example